-In Choosing, and Paying for, College, Choice Has Benefits
+In Selecting, and Paying for, College, Choice Has Benefits

 Choosing College: How to Make Better Learning Decisions Throughout Your Life